AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/authorize-s3-inbound.md

 >[!NOTE]
 >
->When configuring your Amazon S3 bucket, make sure to configure the `bucket-owner-full-control` [access control list](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in order for Audience Manger to correctly process the data.
+>When transfering inbound data to the Audience Manager Amazon S3 bucket, make sure to use the `bucket-owner-full-control` [access control list](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in order for Audience Manger to correctly process the data.
+><br>
+>Example for the Amazon Web Services command: `aws s3 cp <user_s3_uri> <AAM_s3_uri> --acl bucket-owner-full-control`.